Moving from ScholarPack to Arbor - Glossary of key terminology

 What are the different things you can record called?

-In ScholarPack, there are a variety of different areas within Conduct that you can record behaviour, including Merits, Housepoints, Referrals, Incidents, Exclusions etc. In Arbor, you can't rename most of these areas with your own terminology:
+In ScholarPack, there are a variety of different areas within Conduct that you can record behaviour, including Merits, Housepoints, Referrals, Incidents, Exclusions etc.

 • Incidents